PascalPflaum/uberObjects/README.md

 * **previousValue** The value previously returned in the last invocation of the callback, or initialValue, if supplied.
 (See below.)
 * **currentValue** The current element being processed in the object.
 * **** The  of the current element being processed in the object.
-* **object** The object Object.reduce was called upon.
+* **object** The object uber.reduce was called upon.

 **initialValue** Object to use as the first argument to the first call of the callback.

 ### Description

-Object.reduce() executes the callback function once for each element present in the object.
+uber.reduce() executes the callback function once for each element present in the object.

 The first time the callback is called, previousValue and currentValue can be one of two values.
 If initialValue is provided in the call to reduce, then previousValue will be equal to initialValue and currentValue will be equal to the first value in the array.
 If no initialValue was provided, then previousValue will be equal to the first value in the object and currentValue will be equal to the second.